gramineproject/gsc/README.rst

 Intel SGX enclave, the image has to be signed via a ``gsc sign-image`` command.
 Subsequently, the image can be run using ``docker run``.

+**NOTE**: As part of the ``gsc build`` step, GSC generates the manifest file with a list of trusted files (files with integrity protection).
+This list contains *all* files present in the original Docker image.
+Therefore, GSC's manifest creation capability depends on packaging of original Docker image: if the original Docker image is bloated (contains unnecessary files), then the generated manifest will also be bloated.
+Though this doesn't worsen security guarantees of Gramine/GSC, it may affect startup performance.
+Please exercise care in pulling in only the dependencies truly required for your Docker image.

 Gramine and GSC documentation
 =============================